wulfgarpro/wulfgar.pro/_posts/2016-04-15-synchronising-zsh-history-over-the-internet-with-oh-my-zsh-and-history-sync.md

 _"What was the complex command sequence I ran on my laptop when I was using it 2 hours ago?"_

-I've either had to wait until I'm in range of my laptop to check my shell history, or I have to remember to record the commands, usually by sending an email to myself.
-None of these solutions are beneficial when I'm in a jam.
+When this happens, I either wait until I'm in range of my laptop to check my shell history, or I have to remember to record the commands, usually by sending an email to myself.
+None of these solutions is beneficial when I'm in a jam.

 That's why I thought to myself: